phalcon-orphanage/docs-internals/reference/structures.rst

 		zend_uchar is_ref__gc;
 	};

 Most of the time you will not have to deal directly accessing the internal structure of a zval.
-Instead the Zend API offers a comfortable syntax for altering its value or get information from it.
+Instead, the Zend API offers a comfortable syntax for altering its value or get information from it.

 Previously we saw how to change their values ​​change according to the type, let's see how to read their values​​: